Garden Reach Shipbuilders & Engineers: Naval vessels

+As of August 2024, GRSE was undertaking 7 ICG and 2 SMPK vessel refit.

 Exports

 GRSE delivered the corvette Barracuda to Mauritius on 20 December 2014.
 The contract was worth $58.5 million.
-With this, India will join the elite club of warship exporters.
+With this, India joined the elite club of warship exporters.
 The Mauritius offshore patrol vessel has an integrated bridge system and cutting edge controls and main engines and can support 83 member crew.
 It measures 74.10 m in length and 11.40 m in breadth and will be capable of moving at a maximum speed of 22 kn with an approximate displacement of 1,350 tonnes.

 GRSE has been short-listed for a patrol boat project for Vietnam worth ₹600 crore and is also bidding for an order of two frigates for Philippines.

-GRSE was the lowest bidder to supply two light frigates to Philippines and hopes to receive the contract worth more than $321 million in the next two months.
+GRSE was reported to be the lowest bidder to supply two light frigates to the Philippines.
 A total of four firms joined the bidding for the Philippine Navy project: GRSE; Hyundai Heavy Industries Inc. and Daewoo Shipbuilding & Marine Engineering Co.
 Ltd., both from South Korea; and Navantia S.A. of Spain.
-GRSE's light frigate will be a design based on the Indian Navy's Kamorta-class anti-submarine corvette and will be capable of withstanding Sea State 7, which means it can withstand a wave height of up to 9 metres.
+GRSE's light frigate would have been a design based on the Indian Navy's Kamorta-class corvette.